tomakela/FO2Quacks/README.md

 ![image](https://github.com/user-attachments/assets/29ed3baf-8640-49c9-8cc5-b29ac11aef89)

-add the CRC to ddraw.ini
+Remember to "Save as".
+Add the new CRC to ddraw.ini if using sfall.